 All safety and legal requirements relating to the handling, storage, filling and maintenance of cylinders and filling systems for the various categories of pure gases also apply to gas mixtures.
 It is recommended that safety and operability risk assessments are carried out on all processes and procedures.
-This section sets out basic guidance and identifies some of the key issues for consideration.
-Where hazards are identified which could be fatal or lead to very serious injury, the system shall be designed to eliminate these hazards.
+This section sets out basic guidance and identifies key issues for consideration.
+Where hazards are identified that could be fatal or lead to very serious injury, these hazards shall be immediately eliminated prior to any other actions.
 Where elimination of the hazard is not possible, the system shall be designed to incorporate physical controls to reduce the risks to a practicable minimum.
 Reliance on the operator following a procedure shall be used where there is no feasible alternative, but key stages in the procedure shall be subjected to independent checking by another individual.
 Change management procedures shall be used to ensure changes in operational procedures are reviewed and risk assessed prior to implementation.